rbtldev1/WorkPlay-Docs/README.md

 ### What is the benefit of using WorkPlay ?

 WorkPlay enables people to:
-- Get knowledge and perspective
+- Get knowledge and perspective on a variety of topics
 - Building connections for possible future collaboration
 - Express their individuality and share knowledge, oppourtunities etc.